parus-cristatus/tolokapizza/README.md

 - Upload tasks to a pool
 - Save accepted assignments from pool to tsv file
 - Accepted assignments observer with log file
+- Crop images from accepted assignments by bboxes